Multi-Armed Sampling Problem and the End of Exploration: RELATED WORKS

 Adaptive Importance Sampling is a Monte Carlo technique in which proposal distributions used for sampling are iteratively updated based on the result of the evaluation of previously sampled points \cite{cappe2008adaptive}.

 Closely related to our work is~\citep{lu2018exploration} which frames AIS as an online learning algorithm.
 Their formulation could be seen as a form of multi-armed sampling problem with cumulative policy-level forward-KL regret.
 They propose an algorithm, namely DAISEE, which uses the \emph{optimism principle} as an explicit exploration mechanism, similar to that of UCB in multi-armed bandit problems.
 They obtain a regret bound of $\tilde{O}(T^{1/2})$.
 In contrast, for the same notion of regret, we obtain a regret bound of $\tilde{O}(1)$ with minor exploration and $\hat{O}^{1/2}(1)$ with no exploration.

-\cref{fig:main} compares ASE with logarithmic exploration and no exploration with DAISEE, where we see ASE despite being a much simpler algorithm achieve a lower regret.
+It is important to note that the exploration in DAISEE is done by adding the confidence bound to unnormalized probabilities.
+This is in contrast with our algorithm and also KL-UCB~\citep{zhao25_logar_regret_onlin_kl_regul_reinf_learn} where the the optimism term is added to unnormalized \emph{log}-probabilities. \cref{fig:main} compares GAS, GASW with logarithmic exploration, and KL-UCB with DAISEE, where other algorithms seem to outperform DAISEE.